 - H. Appeals

-Respondents who have been found to be in violation by the board may appeal the decision to the President on the basis of the following grounds (in cases of sexual misconduct and assault, both the respondent and the complainant have the right to appeal as outlined in IV (E) 5.):
+The purpose of the Appeals Board is to ensure that hearings were conducted according to the established judicial procedures.
+The Appeals Board will not substitute its own judgment for that of the original hearing body.
+Respondents who have been found to be in violation may appeal the decision to the Appeals Board on the basis of the following grounds (in cases of sexual misconduct and assault, both the respondent and the complainant have the right to appeal as outlined in IV-D-5):

 - Violation of fair process;